RocketCommunicationsInc/astro-uxds/_content/components/dialog-box.md

 ::: compliance

-- 5.3.1.
-Dialog Boxes shall use Buttons for for confirm or cancel actions.
+- X.X.X Dialog Boxes shall use Buttons for for confirm or cancel actions.
-- 5.3.2.
-Dialog Boxes shall be closed only with confirm or cancel Buttons.
+- X.X.X Dialog Boxes shall be closed only with confirm or cancel Buttons.
-- 5.3.3.
-Dialog Box confirmation Button shall be to the right of the cancel Button.
+- X.X.X Dialog Box confirmation Button shall be to the right of the cancel Button.

 :::